Home » Calendar » May in Catalonia: What to do + Weather and packing guide

 May in Catalonia: What to do + Weather and packing guide

-Catalonia gets ready for summer!
-May means terrace season begins, together with picnics at the beach and dinners al fresco.
-In the mountains, ski season is over and gives way to hiking and camping time!
-There are plenty of hours of light (15!) to explore, and the air is tinged with the scent of summer.
+In the mountains, ski season is over, giving way to hiking and camping time!
+There are plenty of hours of light to explore, and the air is tinged with the scent of summer.

 You won’t get bored as there’s a lot taking place in the country this month, from admiring local street art in a rural village to shopping in a Gaudí building!